mamund/trump-said/docs/index.md

 #usPoltics #trumpSaid

 ## 2025-03-30
-On March 30, 2025, President Donald Trump issued a stern warning to Iran regarding its nuclear program, stating:
+On March 30, 2025, President Donald Trump issued a stern warning to Iran regarding its nuclear program, stating:

 > "If Iran does not agree to our terms, there will be bombing like never seen before." ([cite](https://en.wikipedia.org/wiki/Donald_Trump%27s_letter_to_Ali_Khamenei?utm_source=chatgpt.com))